By Paddy Higgs

 Danny Tiatto believes a Chelsea-like "circus" lies in wait for former club Manchester City after the sacking of Roberto Mancini.

-While hardly surprised by Mancini's dismissal on Monday, Tiatto - an ex-City captain who made 158 appearances in for the club over a six-year stint - expressed doubts over the thinking behind the decision.
+While hardly surprised by the Italian's dismissal on Monday, Tiatto - an ex-City captain who made 158 appearances in for the club over a six-year stint - expressed doubts over the thinking behind the decision.

-"I think it's been on the cards for a while, even though it's going to bring a bit more instability to the club again," the now-retired former Australia international told Goal Australia.
+"I think it's been on the cards for a while, even though it's going to bring a bit more instability to the club again," the now-retired former Australia international told Goal.

 "So I'm not sure if it may have been the right decision.
 I know it was disappointing they lost against Wigan on the weekend in the FA Cup final, but I think they're going to go the same way Chelsea did at one stage, with just a circus of coaches and players coming in and going out."

-Tiatto agreed the English Premier League club had perhaps passed up opportunity to capitalise on the absence of Sir Alex Ferguson at city rivals and 2012-13 champions Manchester United.
+Tiatto agreed the Premier League club had perhaps passed up the opportunity to capitalise on the absence of Sir Alex Ferguson at city rivals and 2012-13 champions Manchester United.

-The former Brisbane Roar hardman cited the Scot's long and successful reign at the Red Devils as an example for City to consider.
+The former Brisbane Roar hardman cited the Scot's long and successful reign at Old Trafford as an example for City to consider.

 "I think stability and having a coach there for a long period would have been a better solution for the club," Tiatto said.